evandisoft/RedOnion/DevelopmentReadme.md

 ## Development Philosophy:
 The two orignal developers on this project, Evan and Firda (Lukáš Fireš), have different approaches to development.

-Generally we are responsible for different subprojects.
+Generally we are responsible for different sub-projects.
 For example, Firda is responsible for most of the "RedOnion.X" projects.
-The exception is "RedOnion.KSP", which is our subproject for things that bring all our subprojects together.
+The exception is "RedOnion.KSP", which is our sub-project for things that bring our scripting language sub-projects together.

 Some of my (Evan) code may appear a bit sloppy at times.
 Here is why I do [this](DevDocs/EvansDevelopmentPhilosophy.md).